prometheus-community/windows_exporter/docs/collector.process.md

 Disabled by default, and can be enabled with `--collector.process.iis`.
 NOTE: Just plain parameter without `true`.

+### `--collector.process.counter-version`

+Version of the process collector to use.
+1 for Process V1, 2 for Process V2.
+Defaults to 0 which will use the latest version available.

 ### Example
 To match all firefox processes: `--collector.process.include="firefox.*"`.